stevengregory/servicenow-style-guide/README.md

 ## Dead Code

 [Dead code](https://en.wikipedia.org/wiki/Dead_code) is code that is no longer used by your application.
-It comes in different forms, but most apparent in commented-out code.
-Avoid leaving dead code in your codebase.
-Why?
+It can come in different forms, but most apparent in commented-out code.
+Leaving dead code in your codebase can have a number of negative consequences, including:

-- Decreases code readability
+- Decreased code readability
 - Hurts maintainability
 - Makes it harder to find & fix bugs
-- Negatively impacts performance
+- Negatively impacting performance

 First & foremost, all of your code should be stored in version control.
 So instead of commenting out code for potential future use, simply remove it.
 Look to the version history for reference.